risingwavelabs/risingwave-docs/cloud/billing-pricing.md

     - Compactor node
     - ETCD

-    For detailed information on each node, see [Understanding nodes in RisingWave](/cluster-choose-a-cluster-plan.md#understanding-nodes-in-risingwave).
+    For detailed information on each node, see [Understanding nodes in RisingWave](/project-choose-a-project-plan.md#understanding-nodes-in-risingwave).

 - **Storage capacity**: RisingWave Cloud bills the storage in per GB-month increments at a second rate.
-You pay for the storage capacity of the data your RisingWave cluster persisted during stream processing, such as tables, materialized views, and internal states.
+You pay for the storage capacity of the data your RisingWave project persisted during stream processing, such as tables, materialized views, and internal states.

 See the [pricing information](#pricing-information) below for the cost of compute resources and storage capacity in different regions.

 ### Enterprise plan

 The Enterprise plan offers a customized pricing model based on your specific needs.
-Unlike other plans, the billing details for enterprise clusters aren't directly displayed in the billing system.
-The usage for enterprise clusters is monitored in the backend and your invoices are generated based on a customized base price.
+Unlike other plans, the billing details for enterprise projects aren't directly displayed in the billing system.
+The usage for enterprise projects is monitored in the backend and your invoices are generated based on a customized base price.
 While the pricing model aligns with the Pro plan, we provide a custom offer to match your specific needs.
 Please reach out to our sales for your customized offer.

 ## RisingWave Unit (RWU)